 Give some extra thought to your mission and the way it is being communicated.
 You’re about to turn that story over to people who may only have a peripheral understanding of what you do and who benefits from it.
 You’ll help them by providing information, but their comfort starts with your level of simplification.

 Be clear and concise when you communicate how they should explain why their friends, family, and coworkers should give to your cause.
 Provide short and simple explanations about how donations will be used.
 Ask and make sure that participants understand how to show the impact that donations will have.

 This information must be clear and simple.
 After all, if you can’t articulate your mission and its impact, how will all your newly deputized fundraisers be able to?

 Your board is going to need to know about this.
 You’ll want their buy-in for reasons other than permission.
 These people can be some of the most effective peer-to-peer fundraisers you’ll ever find.
 Think of the influential people in their respective networks.
 Your board is already networking and fundraising.
 Often, though, this more structured approach lends extended focus to their efforts.

-Up until now, you’ve been able to keep tight reign on your message.
+Up until now, you’ve been able to keep tight rein on your message.
 You control the communications and marketing that reaches supporters and potential donors.
-That changes with peer to peer fundraising.
+That changes with P2P fundraising.

 Your supporters will push out the message to their networks.
 Often, it means your message will be conveyed in their words.
-The reward for letting your peer to peer fundraising participants use their own words to tell your story is that your message will be carried much farther than your organization alone could have achieved.
+The reward for letting your P2P fundraising participants use their own words to tell your story is that your message will be carried much farther than your organization alone could have achieved.

 Provide your supporters with prepared communications and fact sheets.
 They want to get the word out right, and they’ll appreciate it.
 They’ll also want to personalize the message.
 Trust them.
 They have good intentions.